pen-lang/pen/doc/src/references/language/syntax.md

 ## Module

 Modules are sets of type and function definitions.
 Syntactically, a module consists of [statements](#statements).
-See [Modules](modules.md) about who modules themselves interact with each other.
+See [Modules](modules.md) about how modules themselves interact with each other.

 ## Statements